irzinfante/tkd-scoreboard/README.md

 This project aims to provide a simple taekwondo scoreboard program for the best of 3 rounds kyorugi contest system, with the World Taekwondo competition rules in force as of the 1st of September of 2022.

-Executables for Windows and Unix-like systems can be downloaded from the [releases section of this repository](https://github.com/irzinfante/tkd-scoreboard/releases).
+Executables for Windows and GNU/Linux systems can be downloaded from the [releases section of this repository](https://github.com/irzinfante/tkd-scoreboard/releases).

 ## Linux desktop entry